osama127001/Multinode-Ambari-Cluster/README.md

               GRANT ALL PRIVILEGES ON *.* TO 'ambari'@'%';
               CREATE USER 'ambari'@'localhost' IDENTIFIED BY 'ambari';
               GRANT ALL PRIVILEGES ON *.* TO 'ambari'@'localhost';

-* if you get any error like `you must reset your password using ALTER USER command`, then user the following command before executing the above queries:

-              ALTER USER 'root'@'localhost' IDENTIFIED BY 'ambari'

 * For installing the JDBC connector, use the following command: